Learning a Stable Dynamic System with a Lyapunov Energy Function for Demonstratives Using Neural Networks

 One notable advantage of Autonomous DS is their ability to encode the task's target state as a stable attractor, making them inherently resilient to perturbations.
 Consequently, DS can formulate stable motions from any starting point within the robot's workspace.
 This inherent stability facilitates seamless adaptation to new situations while maintaining robust performance.
 Furthermore, DS possess the capability to dynamically adjust the robot's trajectory to accommodate changes in the target position or unexpected obstacles, as discussed in reference \cite{b3}.
 This adaptability further enhances their utility in real-world scenarios.

 Given the paramount importance of stability, ensuring the stability of DS is a critical consideration.
-One elegant approach to guaranteeing stability involves introducing a Lyapunov function, which is a positive-definite, continuously differentiable energy function.
-This Lyapunov function serves as a robust means of ensuring stability.
+One elegant approach to guaranteeing stability involves introducing a positive-definite and continuously differentiable Lyapunov function, which serves as a robust means of ensuring stability.
 The first work that combines Lyapunov theorems with DS learning is known as the Stable Estimator of Dynamical Systems (SEDS) \cite{b2}.
 In SEDS, the objective is to learn a globally asymptotically stable DS, which is represented by Gaussian Mixture Models (GMM) and Gaussian Mixture Regression (GMR), while adhering to Lyapunov stability constraints.